influxdata/influxdb-plugin-fluent/README.md

     bucket          my-bucket
     # Specifies the destination organization for writes.
     org             my-org

+    # The name of the measurement.
+If not specified, Fluentd's tag is used.
+    measurement     h2o
+    # The list of record keys that are stored in InfluxDB as 'tag'.
+    tag_keys        ["location", "type"]

     # The time precision of timestamp.
 You should specify either second (s), millisecond (ms),
     # microsecond (us), or nanosecond (ns).